melroy89/repo_pull_sync_docker_image/README.md

 Create Project Access token fist:

-* `Settings -> Access Tokens`.
+* Go to: `Settings -> Access Tokens`.
 Check 'api' as the scope.
 Save the secret token for later.

-Create a CI/CD Schedule:
+Create a new Schedule:

-* Create a new schedule, via: `CI/CD -> Schedules -> New schedule`.
+* Go to: `CI/CD -> Schedules -> New schedule`.
 With the following 3 variables:
   * REMOTE_URL (example: `https://github.com/project/repo.git`)
   * REMOTE_BRANCH (example: `master`)
   * ACCESS_TOKEN: (see Access Token in the first step!
 Example: `gplat-234hcand9q289rba89dghqa892agbd89arg2854`, )